cyrille-visser/FastHack-SQL/Student/Challenge03.md

 ## Advanced Challenges (Optional)

 * For the Data Discovery and Classification task, perform the steps using PowerShell cmdlets or the Rest API.
-* Create a Power BI dashboard to display audit log information.
-* (AdventureWorks database Only -- not LT) Add a Dynamic Data Mask to the HumanResources.EmployeePayHistory Rate column, and then write a query using a MASKED user that illustrates a potential leakage to a user using ad-hoc queries.
+* Add a Dynamic Data Mask to the HumanResources.EmployeePayHistory Rate column, and then write a query using a MASKED user that illustrates a potential leakage to a user using ad-hoc queries.

 ## Learning Resources
 * [Azure SQL Fundamentals](https://aka.ms/azuresqlfundamentals)